MichaelGrupp/evo/README.md

 pip install --editable .
 ```

+### Pixi

+[Pixi](https://prefix.dev) is an easy-to-use alternative if you want to have an isolated development environment.
+Run `pixi add evo` if you have an existing environment, or clone this repository and run `pixi shell` to open a dev shell.

 ### Tab completion

 Tab completion is supported via the [argcomplete](https://github.com/kislyuk/argcomplete/) package.
 Run `activate-global-python-argcomplete` after the installation to use it.